julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

 Multiple instances of the :program:`Scenario 2` application can be started because there are multiple items to control.

-A common data bus - out of this application's scope - is available to exchange data between :program:`Scenario 2` instances and other applications dealing with other types of items and/or a higher control/command application.
+A common data bus - out of this application's scope - is available to exchange data between :program:`Scenario 2` instances and other applications dealing with other types of items and/or a higher control/command application (as described in :ref:`scenario_3`).

 Requirements